Technological Talk Impact — Research Study

 • Study purpose: test how brief, daily audio diaries or voice chatbot interaction can impact a population of adults 65+

-• Eligibility: English speaking adults 65+ who live alone with access to a smartphone and internet
+• Eligibility: English speaking Canadian or US adults 65+ who live alone with access to a smartphone or tablet and internet

 • Compensation: Completion Certificate